What Does it Mean to Study Communications?

-In the modern business world, a major in communications teaches you to combine a convincing argument with the appropriate medium to effectively deliver your message.
-It's the modern marriage of theory and application, and it is useful in just about any business setting.
+A business degree in communications is structured to teach you how to craft a convincing argument in the best medium to effectively deliver your message.
+It's a modern marriage of theory and application, and it is useful in just about any business setting.

-A communication major focuses on much of the same coursework as public relations, advertising, journalism, corporate training, marketing, and business management.
-It's a generalist path with a wide-ranging curriculum that can be tailored to work in a variety of specific industries.
+A communication major's coursework is similar to that taken by students of public relations, advertising, journalism, marketing or business management.
+It's a wide-ranging generalist path that can be tailored to work in a variety of specific industries.

 Associate Degrees in Communication